manueljimenezs/manueljimenezs.github.io/_posts/2019-07-06-rpi-openwrt.md

         option ifname 'eth0'
 ```

-For updating the packages wi will also need to configure the DNS servers so edit the `/etc/config/dhcp` and add `list server 1.1.1.1` or something similar to the `config dnsmasq` entry.
+For updating the packages we will also need to configure the DNS servers so edit the `/etc/config/dhcp` and add `list server 1.1.1.1` or something similar to the `config dnsmasq` entry.

 With that set you could do an `/etc/init.d/network restart` to apply the changes.